anbox-cloud/discourse-docs/howto/stream/oob-data.md

 Anbox Cloud provides two versions of this OOB data exchange:

-- [Version 1](#oob-v1) enables Android application developers to trigger an action from an Android application and forward it to a WebRTC client through the Anbox WebRTC platform.
+- [Version 1](#oob-v1) enables Android application developers to trigger an action from an Android application running in a container and forward it to a WebRTC client through the Anbox WebRTC platform.
 When Anbox receives the action, as one peer of the WebRTC platform, the action is propagated from Anbox to the remote peer (the WebRTC client) through a WebRTC data channel.
 The client can then react to the action received from the remote peer and respond accordingly on the UI.

   This version supports only half-duplex data transmission.
-It allows sending data from an Android application to a WebRTC platform, but it is not possible to receive data from the WebRTC client to an Android application.
+It allows sending data from an Android application to a WebRTC client through the Anbox WebRTC platform, but it is not possible to receive data from the WebRTC client to an Android application.
-- [Version 2](#oob-v2), which is currently in a draft state, provides a full-duplex bidirectional data transmission mode in which data can flow in both directions at the same time.
+- [Version 2](#oob-v2) provides a full-duplex bidirectional data transmission mode in which data can flow in both directions at the same time.

+  Use this version if you start your implementation now.
+If you already have an existing implementation, you should plan to update it to use version 2.

 [note type="caution" status="Warning"]
 [Version 1](#oob-v1) of the out-of-band data exchange between an Android application and a WebRTC client is deprecated.
-Currently, there is no plan to remove it or discontinue its support, but you should migrate your integration of version 1 of the OOB data exchange to [version 2](#oob-v2) for full-duplex data transmission and better performance.
+Support for it will be discontinued in a future release.
+Therefore, you should migrate your integration of version 1 of the OOB data exchange to [version 2](#oob-v2) for full-duplex data transmission and better performance.

-Note, however, that the implementation of version 2 is not complete yet.
 [/note]

 See the instructions for exchanging OOB data using a specific implementation version below: